Details and Frequently Asked Questions

 Afternoon snacks tend to be "Look, there's a shop, I'm buying chocolate and Pepsi".

 The evening meal is a communal affair in a local restaurant rather than the hotel, picked using a complicated formula based on local knowledge, availability and randomness.
 Italians and Indians are popular.
-We tend to split the bill evenly, and it is a lot easier if you have cash rather than a card.
+We tend to split the bill evenly.

 Over the last seven years, the AAGBI cycle ride has raised several thousand pounds for LifeBox and SAFEAfrica.
 This year, the focus is on the environment and well-being, so there is no formal fund-raising drive.

 However, if you would like to raise money for SAFEAfrica, the AAGBI charity that provides training for third-world anaesthetists, please use the website http://uk.virginmoneygiving.com/fund/safeafrica and direct all your friends, family and other sponsors there.